jamesmorgan/docs/userDocumentation/quickStart.md

 **Setting Up a Channel**

 Once you've set your parameters, call `connext.connect()` to establish a connection with your channel.
+If you're using React, it can be helpful to save this instance to state.

 For more information on monitoring you channel, please see [Event Monitoring](../userDocumentation/advanced#event-monitoring)
 ```javascript
   const channel: Channel = await connext.connect(options)
 ```